Croatian Food – Discovering the delicious food of Croatia

 Pršut i sir – ham and cheese

-This is an appetizer of pršut i sir or ham and cheese which is the Istrian version of prosciutto but in Istria, the meat is smoked and not air-cured.
+This is an appetizer of the famous Croatian pršut i sir or ham and cheese which is the Istrian version of prosciutto but in Istria, the meat is smoked and not air-cured.

-I may have mentioned in other articles that I do love a Burek this filling fabulous street food is basically filo dough stuffed with cheese or perhaps a ground meat mixture and it can also be a sweet dessert with cherries or apples.
+I may have mentioned in other articles that I do love a Burek this filling fabulous street food is basically thin phyllo dough stuffed with cheese or perhaps a ground meat mixture and it can also be a sweet dessert with cherries or apples.

 A rich seafood stew that usually involves the catch of the day and is served all year round.
 The stew also includes onions and tomatoes like an Italian cioppino.
 The stew is served with polenta to soak up that lovely broth.